 In the 60's and 70's, anaemia prevalence continued to be given emphasis by various investigators studying the nutritional status of communities.
 Due to the constraint of laboratory facilities, many of these still relied solely on haemoglobin determination and clinical examination for the diagnosis of the disorder.
 However, a few laboratories were able to include other biochemical parameters in their studies such as various blood indices, serum iron and transferrin saturation levels.
 As with the vitamin A determination problem, the small volume of blood available from children usually did not permit these determinations to be carried out during field nutrition surveys.

-Nutritional anaemia appear to remain a problem of considerable magnitude in the eighties, as seen from the various surveys carried out recently (Tee, 1985).
-Following development in diagnosis methodology elsewhere in the world, other biochemical parameters are being employed, including serum ferritin and serum folate levels.
+In recent years, following developments in diagnosis methodology elsewhere in the world, other biochemical parameters are being employed, including serum ferritin and serum folate levels.
 However, the general situation regarding biochemical diagnosis of anaemia in most laboratories have not changed much compared to the 70's.